iterative/dvc.org/content/docs/command-reference/push.md

   DVC-files to consult.

-- For each <abbr>output</abbr> referenced from each selected DVC-file, DVC finds a corresponding entry in the <abbr>cache</abbr>.
-DVC checks whether the entry exists in the remote.
-From this DVC gathers a list of files missing from the remote storage.
+- For each <abbr>output</abbr> referenced from each selected DVC-file, DVC finds a corresponding file or directory in the <abbr>cache</abbr>.
+DVC then checks whether it exists in the remote.
+From this, DVC gathers a list of files missing from the remote storage.

 - Upload the cache files missing from remote storage, if any, to the remote.